Space and Versatility Define Home Plans with More Than Four Bedrooms

-You can design a formal home theater complete with plush seats and large screen as in this one in a 5-bedroom Mediterranean style home plan (Plan #134-1355).
+You can design a formal home theater complete with plush seats and a large screen as in this one in a 5-bedroom Mediterranean style home plan (Plan #134-1355).

 12. Decks, Patios, and Outdoor Spaces

-This attractive deck of a 2-story, 5-bedroom European-style country home includes tables and chairs and a grilling kitchen for the utmost in outdoor living (Plan #161-1030).
+This attractive deck of a 2-story, 5-bedroom European-style country home includes tables and chairs and a grilling kitchen for the utmost outdoor living (Plan #161-1030).